U.S. LAUNCH OF WHITE PAPER “HACIENDA VS. THE PEOPLE”

 HECHOS PROBADOS: A documentary film by Alejo Moreno

 Hechos Probados (“Proven Facts”) is an acclaimed documentary film produced by the Spanish filmmaker Alejo Moreno which tells the stunning tale of one of the worst abuses of a government tax collection agency against an individual in Spain’s history.
-This is the story of Agapito García Sánchez, a successful Spanish businessman who was driven to financial ruin, psychiatric hospitalizaiton, and near death, as the Spanish Tax Authority (AEAT) sought to penalize him for more than 53 million euros – more than double what he sold his company for 25 years ago.
-Hechos Probados first premeired at the Seminci International Film Festival, one of Spain’s most prestigious film events.
+This is the story of Agapito García Sánchez, a successful Spanish businessman who was driven to financial ruin, psychiatric hospitalization, and near death, as the Spanish Tax Authority (AEAT) sought to penalize him for more than 53 million euros – more than double what he sold his company for 25 years ago.
+Hechos Probados first premiered at the Seminci International Film Festival, one of Spain’s most prestigious film events.
 More information about Alejo Moreno’s work is available here.

 Profit-Motivated Investigations: